 No training fees as these are met by your current school

 Once QTS has been gained in June you will continue to be employed by the primary school and have a full teaching timetable.
-The Level 6 Apprenticeship qualification will be gained in September 2021 - a year and a day after you started the course.
+The Level 6 Apprenticeship qualification will be gained in July 2022 - approximately a year and a day after you started the course.

 Throughout your placements, you’ll have the support of a school-based mentor.
-These mentors are trained by The Yorkshire Rose Teaching Alliance and the Exceed SCITT to support you as you complete your training and assess your progress against the Teachers’ standards.
+These mentors are trained by the Exceed SCITT to support you as you complete your training and assess your progress against the Teachers’ Standards.
+The Coordinator of The Yorkshire Rose Teaching Alliance is also the EXCEED Lead Mentor for this route.
 You’ll also have other key staff who will visit you at school.
 They will provide quality assurance for your training and offer any support and advice you may need.

 You will need to have a background and interest in primary education.
 All trainees must have a 2(ii) or better in an appropriate subject.
 Communication skills are paramount.
 You will need the ability both to write in Standard English and to model accurate and effective spoken language.
 You will also be fully computer literate.